 Services that are covered for you What you must pay when you get these services Outpatient substance abuse services (continued) Out-of-Network 45% of the Medicare-allowed amount for each individual or group therapy visit.
 See also the "Telehealth" section of this Benefits Chart.

-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should Prior authorization may be check with your provider about whether you will be an inpatient or required for services, outpatient.
-Unless the provider writes an order to admit you as an in-network only.
-Contact inpatient to the hospital, you are an outpatient and pay the Member Services for more cost-sharing amounts for outpatient surgery.
-Even if you stay in the information. hospital overnight, you might still be considered an outpatient.
-In-Network \$300 copay for each Medicare-covered visit to an ambulatory surgical center. • \$300 copay for each Medicare-covered visit to an
+Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers

+Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
+Even if you stay in the hospital overnight, you might still be considered an outpatient.